sdarmon/tree/README.md

 <img src="image/Example3.png" width="50%">

-Moreover, some non-valid trees aren't valid because they are very complex.
+Moreover, some invalid trees aren't valid because they are very complex.
 For example, the tree `ENSGT00760000118948` has nearly 46 special sequences and thus contains a lot of errors.
-Unfortunately, it seems quite difficult to analyse the 2998 non-valid trees without using much complex criteria.
-Another trouble is that that number of non-valid trees is too high to be analysed by hand.
-Thus, we can ask ourselves this question : Can these non-valid trees be ignored?
+Unfortunately, it seems quite difficult to analyse the 2998 invalid trees without using much complex criteria.
+Another trouble is that that number of invalid trees is too high to be analysed by hand.
+Thus, we can ask ourselves this question : Can these invalid trees be ignored?
 Indeed, we still have a majority of data usable.
-However, when we have big trees, it is more likely to get an error and so, the biggest trees might be non-valid and we fail to consider these types of trees and the related genes.
+However, when we have big trees, it is more likely to get an error and so, the biggest trees might be invalid and we fail to consider these types of trees and the related genes.
 We are maybe making some bias.